GoLu-Jii/CODE_Sherpa/README.md

 ## System Overview

-The CODE Sherpa system operates as a guided learning pipeline that transforms a software repository into an interactive code understanding experience:
+The CODE Sherpa system operates as a **deterministic, reproducible pipeline**:

-1. **Input** – A source code repository is provided as the learning target
-2. **Repository Analysis** – Key files, entry points, and meaningful code segments are identified
-3. **Structure Interpretation** – Relationships between identified segments are interpreted to form a learning sequence
+1. **Repository Analysis**: The codebase is analyzed using static analysis to extract verified structural facts such as files, functions, imports, and call relationships.

-4. **Learning Path Generation** – A step-by-step walkthrough is constructed to introduce the codebase progressively
+2. **Learning Path Derivation**: Verified relationships are interpreted to derive an ordered learning path that introduces the codebase progressively and logically.

-5. **Contextual Guidance** – Explanations and learning prompts are presented alongside relevant code
-6. **User Progression** – Developers move through the learning path at their own pace, building system-level understanding
+3. **Structured Outputs**: The derived understanding is presented through structured artifacts, including guided walkthrough data and a visual flowchart representing overall code flow.

-This workflow emphasizes **structured comprehension** over ad-hoc exploration.
+This approach emphasizes **structured comprehension** over ad-hoc exploration or reactive assistance.

 ---